 Cooperative Work Experience is an educational program that enables students to receive academic credit for on-the-job, experiential learning based on skills acquired in their programs.
 Together, the instructor, employer, and student establish learning objectives that specify the significant and appropriate learning which is expected to result from the work experience.
 This course offers a career-related experience for students working for an approved employer.
 As a capstone course, it should be completed within the last two terms of a certificate or degree program.

 Prerequisites: BA109; student must be a Business major; and make arrangements with the department prior to enrolling in this course.

 Applied Business Statistics

-Builds on the basic knowledge and skills learned in MTH243 and utilizes spreadsheet skills gained in BA285.
-Students will use Excel extensively to solve statistical problem.
-Emphasis is on the understanding and application of hypothesis testing, analysis of variance (ANOVA), correlation and regression, and Chi-square techniques.
-Designed to provide students with analytical skills they will need in upper-division business courses including accounting, finance, operations management and applied research.
+Builds on the knowledge of descriptive statistics learned in MTH243 to develop abilities in inferential statistics.
+Emphasis is on the understanding and application of interval estimating, hypothesis testing, correlation and regression, inferences using Chi-square, and one-way and two-way analysis of variance (ANOVA).
+Designed to provide students with the analytical skills they will need in upper division business courses including accounting, finance, operations management and applied research.
 Dual numbered as MTH244.